sciunto-org/python-bibtexparser/docs/source/tutorial.rst

 Step 1: Prepare a BibTeX file
 =============================

 First, we prepare a BibTeX sample file.
-This is just for illustration purpose:
+This is just for the purpose of illustration:

 .. code-block:: python